900,000 infected. Nearly 15,000 dead. How the coronavirus tore through D.C., Maryland and Virginia.

 Now, in a new year, vaccinations are here, though not yet widely available.
 And the virus is thriving in every corner of Virginia and Maryland, with reports of new and more dangerous strains.

 LEFT: Pastor Tom Montgomery presides over a December interment service for John Uncles at St. Andrew Lutheran Church in Centreville.
-(Amanda Voisard for The Washington Post) (Amanda Voisard for The Washington Post) RIGHT: Signs are set on seats to ensure social distancing at the December service at St. Andrew.
+(Amanda Voisard for The Washington Post) RIGHT: Signs are set on seats to ensure social distancing at the December service at St. Andrew.
 (Amanda Voisard for The Washington Post)

 “We know that we’re not in this alone,” Tom Montgomery, pastor of St. Andrew Lutheran Church in Centreville, Va., said in his sermon at the December service for John F. Uncles.